Zer0-/listrr/README.md

 listrr is not responsible for serving static assets.
 It assumes there is a server that is serving them on the url under the setting
 `served_static_url`.
 (`python3 -m http.server 8888` will serve the current directory on port 8888.
-This will do just fine as a static server during development)
+This will do just fine as a static server during development).
+More on this in a bit.
- I will touch on how to serve the static assets in development in a bit.

 ###Running listrr